Resurgence-VM-Development/Resurgence/SPEC.typ

 - If `dst` holds an address, then the address will be fully resolved if `dst_ref` is set to `DEREFERENCE`.
 - If `src` holds an address, then the address will be fully resolved if `src_ref` is set to `DEREFERENCE`.

-It is undefined behavior for the following:
+It SHALL be undefined behavior for the following:
 - Either `dst` or `src` to be beyond bounds.
 - To set `dst_ref`/`src_ref` to `DEREFERENCE` if `dst`/`src` do not hold addresses.
 - To move a value from/to a register in `CONST`.